MJKWoolnough/overthewire/bandit/README.md

 ## Level 25

-Interesting solution to this, and recquired a different method in order to be able to send keystrokes instead of commands.
+Interesting solution to this, and required a different method in order to be able to send keystrokes instead of commands.
 Also needed to set the height of the terminal to force `more` to react appropriately.